MEDIMP: 3D Medical Images with clinical Prompts from limited tabular data for renal transplantation: Discussion Conclusion

 We have introduced MEDIMP, an approach to learn powerful manifolds of renal transplant DCE MRI data toward transplant function forecasting in the context of renal transplantation monitoring.
 This approach provides an elegant way to incorporate clinical or biological information into the learning process of feature extraction of medical imaging data.
 The presented representation learning strategy enabled us to outperform the state of the art in the challenging task of creatinine prediction.
 These promising results advocate using textual data from emerging LLMs to assist in training robust medical imaging models.

-\midlacknowledgments{ This work was performed using HPC resources from the \href{http://mesocentre.centralesupelec.fr/}{“Mésocentre”} computing center of CentraleSupelec and École Normale Supérieure Paris-Saclay supported by CNRS and Région Île-de-France, as well as it was granted access to the HPC resources of IDRIS under the allocation 2022-AD011013541 made by GENCI. }
+\midlacknowledgments{ This work was performed using HPC resources from the \href{http://mesocentre.centralesupelec.fr/}{“Mésocentre”} computing center of CentraleSupelec and École Normale Supérieure Paris-Saclay supported by CNRS and Région Île-de-France, as well as it was granted access to the HPC resources of IDRIS under the allocation 2022-AD011013541 made by GENCI.
+This work was partially supported by the ANR Hagnodice ANR-21-CE45-0007. }